 Scanning Your System for Malware

 Another common cause of appcrash errors is the residual side effects of a virus, Trojan horse, spyware or some other kind of malware program running on your system.
 All of these viruses are capable of creating a great deal of damage to your system, in addition to your occasional appcrash error.
 That is why it’s very important that you have some kind of antivirus software running on your system at all times, and that you consider running a full scan, the moment your appcrash errors become a little too frequent.
-For more information on which antivirus software is best for your system, I suggest you check out my antivirus post.
+For more information on which antivirus software is best for your system, I suggest you check out my antivirus post, alternatively you could try SpyHunter, which is currently one of the very best antimalware tools around.

 Reinstalling the Application